UNC-Libraries/therapy-dog-client/README.md

   - an expression language for mapping form input to MODS and other XML schemas, and
   - routines for packaging and submitting METS deposits to the CDR.

-## Setup for development
+## Setup for client for development

-Install Node.js.

-If you are using Homebrew on macOS:

-    brew install node4-lts

-If you are using Git for Windows, install Node.js using the v4.x.x LTS package available at <https://nodejs.org/en/>.

-Install Dependencies:
+Install Client Dependencies:

     make deps